-On 5-6 June, the first ever Asia-Pacific Green Investment Catalyst and Green Finance Conference was convened, during a week of events dedicated to green and sustainable finance and innovation in the region.
+On 5-6 June in Singapore, the first ever Asia-Pacific Green Investment Catalyst and Green Finance Conference was convened, during a week of events dedicated to green and sustainable finance and innovation in the region.

 The conference featured keynote speeches and panel discussions on Growing Green in Asia followed by a focused Green Investment Catalyst Roundtable on day two.
 The objective of the conference was to explore how Asian capital markets can be best leveraged to support sustainable and climate-aligned economic growth in the region and launch several facilities and initiatives.

 Attended by over 200 private sector and public debt capital market representatives including targeted financial sector partners, the conference was coordinated by the UN Climate Change’s Regional Collaboration Centre in Bangkok (RCC Bangkok) and partner Institute for Global Environmental Strategies (IGES), in partnership with the UN Economic and Social Commission for Asia and the Pacific (ESCAP), Global Financial Markets Association (GFMA), and Asia Securities Industry and Financial Markets Association (ASIFMA).

 A strong case for green was made in the opening by Mr. Masagos Zulkifli, Singapore Minister for the Environment and Water Resources as financial sector plays a key role in promoting climate action by helping investors realise there is tangible value in sustainable development.
 Expected revenue from a Singapore carbon tax starting 2019 of S$1 billion will also be 100% used to help industries improve energy efficiency and reduce emissions.